msabramo/cjsonx/README.md

 The basic syntax is as follows:
 ```
 {
-    "key_name": d"YYYY-MM-DD HH:MM:SS:UUUUUU"
+    "key_name": d"YYYY-MM-DD HH:MM:SS.UUUUUU"
 }
 ```
-where 'YYYY' is the year, 'MM' the date, 'DD' the numerical day, 'HH' the hour, 'MM' the minute, 'SS' the seconds, and 'UUUUUU' the microseconds.
+where 'YYYY' is the year, 'MM' the date, 'DD' the numerical day, 'HH' the hour, 'MM' the minute, 'SS' the seconds, and 'UUUUUU' the fractions of a second.
 All are zero- padded numbers.
-The microseconds can be left off (resulting in `YYYY-MM-DD HH:MM:SS`) and a value of zero will be assumed.
+The fractions of a second can be left off (resulting in `YYYY-MM-DD HH:MM:SS`) and a value of zero will be assumed.

 Any string matching these rules will result in a Python `datetime` object.